 This post may contain affiliate links.
 Please read our disclosure policy.

-Asian chicken lettuce wraps served on a wooden board
+Best chicken lettuce wraps on plate

-Why You’ll Love This Lettuce Wraps Recipe
+Why You’ll Love This Asian Chicken Lettuce Wraps Recipe

-• The Leftovers Are a Dream.
-Like my Egg Roll in a Bowl, these lettuce wraps yield a generous portion of the filling, and any amount you don’t finish will last in the refrigerator for several days and can be frozen for several months.
+• Leftovers Are a Dream.
+Like my Egg Roll in a Bowl, these lettuce wraps yield a generous portion of the filling, and any amount you don’t finish will last in the refrigerator for several days or can be frozen for several months.
 Simply grab some fresh lettuce leaves and you have a meal prep dream.

 5 Star Review